microsoft/DirectXTK/Readme.txt

     scene, then End the batches in whatever order you want these groups of sprites to be drawn.

+Alpha blending:

+    Alpha blending defaults to using premultiplied alpha.
+To make use of 'straight' alpha textures, override the blending mode via the optional callback:

+    CommonStates states(deviceContext);

+    spriteBatch->Begin(SpriteSortMode_Deferred, nullptr, nullptr, nullptr, nullptr, [=]
+    {
+        deviceContext->OMSetBlendState( states.NonPremultiplied(), nullptr, 0xFFFFFFFF);
+    });

 Custom render states:

     By default SpriteBatch uses premultiplied alpha blending, no depth buffer, counter clockwise culling, and linear filtering with clamp texture addressing.
-You can change this (if for instance you do not wish to use premultiplied alpha) by passing custom state objects to SpriteBatch::Begin.
+You can change this by passing custom state objects to SpriteBatch::Begin.
 Pass null for any parameters that should use their default state.

     To use SpriteBatch with a custom pixel shader (handy for 2D postprocessing effects such as bloom or blur) or even a custom vertex shader, use the